giftthedeveloper/giftthedeveloper/README.md

 # Hello, I'm Gift Jeremiah! 👋

 I'm a passionate backend engineer with a knack for crafting efficient and scalable solutions using a mix of technologies.
-From TypeScript to Python, etc  I'm always eager to dive into new challenges and learn new things.
+From TypeScript to Python and Java, etc  I'm always eager to dive into new challenges and learn new things.

 ## About Me

-- 🔭 Currently building robust backend systems to power a modern social media platform for Sheli
+- 🔭 Currently building robust backend systems for Dineqr
-- 🌱 Currently Exploring the world of Java to broaden my technical horizons
 - 📚 Constantly learning and refining my skills to deliver high-quality solutions

 ## What I Do